lhestermeyer/yelp/README.md

 ### 5. Predict business category labels
 This was the original Yelp dataset challenge.
 I will not go into detail here, as there are many solutions available on the internet for this problem.

+### 6. Find out what makes good business bad and bad business good over time.
+Maybe there are events (i.e. pictures or changes to metadata), that explain why businesses drop in rating.
+As the dataset is not available in historized format, this use case idea will not work as well as it could, as we dont have changes to metadata available, but only a snapshot).